twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-after-samadhi-develop-vipassana%zh.rst

 (That is also true.
 According to the Buddha and Mogok Sayadaw, the first path (magga) is exterminated diṭṭhi, but with this diṭṭhi—the coarser taṇhā which leads beings to fall into apāyas also eradicated.
 For example, from 100% of taṇhā, ¼ (25%) of it is eradicated.)

 If delusion (moha or ignorance) sticks with us, lobha, dosa, diṭṭhi, mana and 11 kinds of fire are with it.
 You don’t need to kill them one by one  (wholesome and unwholesome are in groups).
-The mind is purified when it frees from anger, imitation of toad (Vammika Sutta) and the poison of four vipers (Āsīvisopama Sutta) (āsīvisopama sutta, SN 35.238 and vammika sutta, MN 23).
+The mind is purified when it frees from anger, irritation of toad (Vammika Sutta) and the poison of four vipers (Āsīvisopama Sutta) (āsīvisopama sutta, SN 35.238 and vammika sutta, MN 23).
 It’s also correct in accordance with the suttas.

 Continue to dig or demolish the ant-hill and find a forked path (In Vammika Sutta).
 This forked path is related to the ways of samatha-yānika and vipassanā-yānika.
 The yogi has to walk on one of these paths.